Retiro Mitre railway station

 Retiro-Mitre, or simply Retiro, is one of the six large mainline railway station termini in Buenos Aires, Argentina.
 Located in the neighborhood of Retiro, it serves as terminal station for the Mitre Line that runs local trains to the northern suburbs of the Buenos Aires metropolitan area.
-It also functions as terminal station for the national train General Mitre Railway.
+It also functions as terminal station for the national General Mitre Railway, being one of Argentina's largest railway stations..

-Overview

-It is one of Argentina's largest railway stations.

 Retiro Mitre is accessible by the C line and Line E of the Buenos Aires Metro system and by numerous local public bus services.
 The station will also be accessible by Line H of the metro once its extension is complete.
 The station is also near Retiro bus station (Terminal de Omnibus), the principal long-distance bus terminal in Buenos Aires.

+In 2006, the station was declared National Historic Monument of Argentina.

 History

 The Edwardian-style station building was designed by the British architects Eustace L. Conder, Roger Conder and Sydney G. Follet together with the engineer Reginald Reynolds.
 Building began in June 1909 and the station was opened on 1 August 1915 while being operated by the Central Argentine Railway.
 The steel structure for the building was made in Liverpool, England, and re-assembled in Argentina.
 For many years it was considered to be the most important example of structural engineering in South America and architecturally one of the finest buildings in the world.
 The train shed was supplied by the Butterley Company and closely resembles that at St Pancras in London.

 After the railway Nationalisation in Argentina, the station became part of the Bartolomé Mitre Railway, a division of state-owned Ferrocarriles Argentinos, which operated commuter rail and long-distance services to Tucumán (being the Estrella del Norte the most notable of them) When the entire rail network was privatised in the early 1990s, Retiro Mitre was taken over by Trenes de Buenos Aires (TBA) for commuter services and Tucumán Ferrocarriles for long-distance journeys to the province, also crossing Rosario and Santiago del Estero.
 Other private companies operating the station were Corredores Ferroviarios and Ferrocentral.

 In 1997 the Retiro Mitre station was declared a National Monument.

 In 2015 plans were announced to expand the station with new platforms to accommodate long-distance services operated by Operadora Ferroviaria Sociedad del Estado.
 The new part of the station would have new road access from Libertador Avenue, replacing land currently used for storage of rolling stock.
 The existing buildings are also currently being renovated, including restoration of the train shed.